roshiroku/namira-ui/README.md

    - Use the "Save As" button at the top to choose the desired output format and start the conversion process.
 3. **Manage Files:**
    - Add more files by dropping them into the app window again.
+   - Remove individual images by clicking the button at the top right of each image.
    - Clear all files using the "Clear" button at the top.
 4. **Adjust Settings:**
    - Access the settings menu by clicking the cog-wheel icon at the top to customize quality and other preferences.